vycke/crinkles.dev/content/an-ode-to-the-css-owl-selector.md

 ![The owl selector](/img/owl-selector.png 'The owl selector')

 :::
-In the beginning of 2022 I've updated this article with the section 'Owls v.s. flex-boxes'.
+In the beginning of 2022 I've updated this article with the sections 'Owls v.s. flex-boxes' and 'What about performance'.
 :::

 It is not a secret that I love CSS.
 A few years ago I fell in love with a very simple, but powerful CSS selector.
 Back then I was expanding my CSS to the next level.
 I knew about the specificity and the cascade.
 I had no issue using CSS from scratch or with a framework.
 But I came across [Heydon Pickering](https://twitter.com/heydonworks) and later his ['lobotomized owl selector'](https://alistapart.com/article/axiomatic-css-and-lobotomized-owls/).
 This selector blew my mind.
 At the [CSS Day](https://cssday.nl/2019), he even showed another beauty, called the ['flexbox holy Albatros'](http://www.heydonworks.com/article/the-flexbox-holy-albatross) (you can watch it [here](https://www.youtube.com/watch?v=RUyNJaoJH_k)).
 These types of solutions showed me that solving solutions in CSS can be easy or elegant.
 So, Heydon, this one is (partly) for you.